Executive Board

 Our Executive Board is made up of 13 individuals who are all committed to and passionate about building a strong Commonwealth Chemistry community that champions the chemical sciences and its contribution to society.

 Established in February 2020, the Board includes the President, President-Elect or Past President, six appointed members and five elected members.
-Each board member serves a term of three years (with the exception of the President who serves one year as President-Elect, two years as President and one year as Past President).
+Each board member serves a term of three years with the exception of the President.
+They serve one year as President-Elect, two years as President and one year as Past President.

 President